-As if you needed even more party games, 1-2 Switch remains one of the coolest games out for Nintendo Switch.
+As if you needed even more party games, we call 1-2 Switch a great simple game for kids.
+It combines party games with learning the Switch controls.
 There are 28 mini-games ranging from cow-milking and sword-fighting to a Wild West quick-draw duel.

 This game uses the unique features of the Joy-Con controllers to create fun ways to play and win these mini-games.
 Although you can only play with two players simultaneously, there is a game mode to play with multiple players as teams.

 Yoshi's Crafted World is an adorable puzzle platformer adventure.
 When we tested out the game in our review, we noted that it's friendly enough for the entire family to enjoy.
 Take control of Yoshi and friends as they search a beautiful world made of everyday crafting materials, such as cardboard boxes and paper cups, for clues to a fabled artifact.